Close Menu

 “The fact that the best I could pull off was confuse the decoder enough that it gives up — not actually delete the thing — says a lot about how well it was designed,” says Aloshdenny.
 “It’s not perfect.
 But it’s not trying to be unbreakable.
 It’s trying to raise the cost of misuse high enough that most people don’t bother.”

 I haven’t tried Aloshdenny’s project that reverse-engineers Google’s SynthID watermarking system, so I can’t vouch for how effective it actually is.
-That said, at this point in time, it doesn’t appear that SynthID has been reverse-engineered, at least not to the point where script-kiddies can download a tool and remove (or add) Google’s watermark to trick AI detection systems.
+That said, currently, it doesn’t appear that SynthID has been reverse-engineered, at least not to the point where script-kiddies can download a tool and remove (or add) Google’s watermark to trick AI detection systems.
 Google also doesn’t believe it stands up to Aloshdenny’s claims.

 “It is incorrect to say this tool can systematically remove SynthID watermarks,” Google spokesperson Myriam Khan told The Verge.
 “SynthID is a robust, effective watermarking tool for AI-generated content.”